betsyrosalen/DATA_607_Project_3/README.md

 ```3.
 Of those receiving pay in US Dollars, is Python or R overall most profitable for a Kaggle survey taker?
 (Gabby)  ```

 ## Process to answer the potential specific research questions?

+### Question 1

+### Question 2

+### Question 3

 *Columns used:*
-CompensationCurrency (check that it's USD)
++ CompensationCurrency (check that it's USD)
-CompensationAmount (the money being paid)
++ CompensationAmount (the money being paid)
-WorkToolsSelect (the language being used)
++ WorkToolsSelect (the language being used)

 *Process:*
-Use select and filter to get only those who receive their pay in USD
++ Use select and filter to get only those who receive their pay in USD
-Make sure the CompensationAmount column is regex'd properly so it can be put into numeric format
++ Make sure the CompensationAmount column is regex'd properly so it can be put into numeric format
-Remove all rows where the values for CompensationAmount are NA
++ Remove all rows where the values for CompensationAmount are NA
-Remove all rows where the values for WorkToolsSelect are NA
++ Remove all rows where the values for WorkToolsSelect are NA
-Make the values in WorkToolsSelect into lists; using strsplit should be adequate
++ Make the values in WorkToolsSelect into lists; using strsplit should be adequate
-Remove all rows where the WorkToolsSelect lists do not contain either "Python" or "R"
++ Remove all rows where the WorkToolsSelect lists do not contain either "Python" or "R"
-Plot it using ggplot2... not sure which plot yet.
++ Plot it using ggplot2... not sure which plot yet.